EmilDohne/PhotoshopAPI/docs/doxygen/index.rst

 	$ py -m pip install PhotoshopAPI

-alternatively the wheels can be downloaded from the Releases page
+alternatively the wheels can be downloaded from the Releases page.
+For examples on how to use the python bindings please refer to the Python Bindings section or check out the PhotoshopExamples/ directory on the github page which includes fully fledged python examples.

 Quickstart
 ==========